 Section 5 – Appointment of a Panel of the Disciplinary Tribunal for a Bishop

 Within 14 days of the referral of a Presentment to the Disciplinary Tribunal for a Bishop by the Reports Investigation Committee, the president of the Disciplinary Tribunal shall appoint a panel of the Disciplinary Tribunal to hear the Presentment.
-The panel shall consist of an odd number of members, and at least one bishop, one member of the clergy, and one layperson selected from among the members, or if necessary, the alternates, of the Disciplinary Tribunal for a Bishop.
-At least one member of the panel must be legally qualified.
+The panel shall consist of an odd number of members, normally three, with at least one bishop, one member of the clergy, and one layperson selected from among the members, or if necessary, the alternates, of the Disciplinary Tribunal for a Bishop.
+At least one member of the panel should be legally qualified, provided, however, that if no member of the panel is so qualified, the president of the Disciplinary Tribunal may appoint a canonical adviser to aid in the adjudication of a Presentment.

 Before appointing any person to the panel, the president of the Disciplinary Tribunal must be satisfied that the person has no conflict of interest with respect to the Presentment in accordance with Canon IV.11.2.

-The panel shall select its own chairperson, and unless otherwise agreed by a majority of the panel, the chairperson shall be the bishop (or if there is more than one bishop, the senior bishop by date of admission).
+The panel shall select its own chairperson, and unless otherwise agreed by a majority of the panel, the chairperson shall be the bishop (or if there is more than one bishop, the senior bishop by date of admission.
+The chairperson shall preside and rule on all matters of procedure and evidence before the panel.
+Rulings of the chairperson may be overruled by a majority of the panel.

-Before the commencement of the hearing of the Presentment, if, for any reason, any member of the panel becomes unable to act, the president of the Disciplinary Tribunal for a Bishop shall select from the Disciplinary Tribunal members or alternates another person of the same order to act in his or her place, ensuring if practicable that at least one member of the panel is legally qualified.
+If for any reason, any member of the panel becomes unable to act, the president of the Disciplinary Tribunal for a Bishop shall select from the Disciplinary Tribunal members or alternates another person of the same order to act in his or her place, ensuring if practicable that at least one member of the panel is legally qualified.

-At any time from the commencement of the hearing of the Presentment but before the entry of any finding and/or order, if, for any reason, any member of the panel (other than its chairperson) becomes unable to act, the remaining members, provided that they are not less than a majority of the panel, may continue the proceedings.

-If the rehearing of a Presentment is required because the panel is unable to act under section 5.5 of this canon, or because the Provincial Tribunal orders rehearing under Canon IV.9.3.1, the rehearing shall be by a new panel of the Disciplinary Tribunal for a Bishop, appointed by its president in accordance with section 5.1 of this canon.
-Where a Presentment is reheard, none of the members of the original panel may be appointed.
+If the Provincial Tribunal orders a rehearing of a Presentment under Canon IV.9.3.1, the rehearing shall be by a new panel of the Disciplinary Tribunal for a Bishop, appointed by its president in accordance with section 5.1 of this canon.
+When a Presentment is reheard, none of the members of the original panel may be appointed.

-If a panel of the Disciplinary Tribunal for a Bishop has commenced the hearing of a Presentment before the expiration of the term of the members of the panel, notwithstanding this expiration, the panel may continue to act with reference to the Presentment until it is either dismissed in accordance with Canon IV.6.7., or an order is issued in accordance with Canon IV.6.7.4.
+If a panel of the Disciplinary Tribunal for a Bishop has commenced the hearing of a before the expiration of the term of the members of the panel, notwithstanding this expiration, the panel may continue to act with reference to the Presentment until it is either dismissed in accordance with Canon IV.6.7., or an order is issued in accordance with Canon IV.6.7.4.

 Section 6 – Adjudication